 - Share their experiences via reviews on their own social accounts

 - Tag other potential customers in your advertising (“@marymaryquitecontrary, this is the serum I was telling you about!”)

 - Restock your products when they’re running out

 Without further ado, let’s build a solid foundation for that business of yours!

-To brand ourselves successfully, we need to know:
+To brand yourself successfully, you need to identify your:

-- Demographics (general facts about our target market),
+- Demographics (general facts about your target market)

-- Psychographics (what those individuals see as valuable), and
+- Psychographics (what those individuals see as valuable)

 The definition of demographics is ‘the statistical characteristics of human populations used especially to identify markets’, and this includes age, gender, economic status, geographic location, marital status, education, and employment.